-- Radio Azadi is one of the most popular and trusted media outlets in Afghanistan, reporting on domestic and regional politics, extremism, corruption, warlordism, gender issues, human rights, and other topics that are under-reported or misreported by other media.
+- Radio Azadi, operating out of Kabul and supported by a local, Dari- and Pashto-speaking reporting network that spans the country, is one of the most popular and trusted media outlets in Afghanistan, reporting on subjects including politics, extremism, corruption, culture, and minority issues that are under-reported or misreported by other media.

-- Programs like New Thoughts, Female Leaders, and Fresh Air appeal to the country’s near-majority youth population and are a unique showcase for its women leaders.
+- Programs like New Thoughts, Female Leaders, and Fresh Air appeal to the country’s near-majority youth population, and offer a unique platform for women.

-- Radio Azadi’s call-in shows and roundtables promote a culture of discussion and debate on political, economic and social issues.
-The noted call-in program, In Search of Loved Ones, has helped reunite families who have suffered dislocation because of violence and war.
+- Its call-in shows and roundtables promote a culture of discussion and debate on societal issues.
+The program, In Search of Loved Ones, has helped reunite families who have suffered dislocation because of violence and war.

-- Radio Azadi regularly produces stories that have directly affected people’s lives.
-Stories profiling a young boy who labored to send his sisters to school, a woman beaten to death over religious mores, and a family whose nine children were enslaved to repay their father’s debt have prompted societal attention, and even judicial action and public donations of support.
+- Radio Azadi regularly produces stories that directly affect people’s lives.
+Stories profiling a boy who labored to send his sisters to school, a woman beaten to death over religious mores, and a family whose nine children were enslaved to repay their father’s debt have prompted government action and public donations of support.

 Facts & Stats about Afghanistan

 - Population: 35.53 million (World Bank estimate, 2017)

 - Most Common Languages: Dari, Pashto, Uzbek, Turkmen, Balochi